Frequently Asked Questions

 I include two revisions in the base mastering fee.
 The truth is, most of the artists I work with don’t need them—because I take the time upfront to understand what you’re going for.
 I listen closely to the mix, get a feel for your references, and make sure I’m aligned with your intent before I touch any piece of gear.

 If you decide to send an updated mix after mastering, just know that a new session will need to be created from scratch.
-Mastering isn’t a one-size-fits-all preset I can simply drop a new file into—every mix is unique (no matter how minute the changes are) and calls for a fresh approach.
+Mastering isn’t a one-size-fits-all preset I can simply drop a new file into.
+Every mix is unique (no matter how minute the change is) and calls for a fresh approach.
 I also run a full round of quality control on any new mix, and that takes time.
-It’s all part of making sure your final master meets the same high standard as the original, but it does involve additional work and therefore incurs an extra fee.

 -